-A possible starting-point may be the IE root [s]lei-, with its zero-grade [s]li-, 'polish, smooth, make level'.
+A possible starting-point may be the IE root \[s]lei-, with its zero-grade \[s]li-, 'polish, smooth, make level'.
 Derivatives used in place-naming have connotations of 'flat, low-lying land', through which a watercourse might be seen to 'glide smoothly' (and it is striking that most of the rivers under consideration do answer to this description).
-See A. James (2010), and also under lejth, le:\mu\$ and līm.
+See A. James (2010), and also under \lejth, \le; $\mu$ and \līm.

-a2) River-names of the 'Leven' family may derive from $l\bar{e}b$ - or $l\bar{e}m$ - with a suffix - no/\bar{a} -, or participial - $[a]mno/\bar{a}$ - (see LHEB §§98-9, pp 486-91 and §204(A) p.
-672, and, on - $[a]mno/\bar{a}$ -, De Bernardo Stempel 1994).
-Cf. Welsh llwyfan 'a floor, a platform, a stage', from (s)leib/m-an \bar{a} - > $l\bar{e}b/m$ -an \bar{a} - (see LHEB §28(1), pp. 330-1) and Middle Irish $l\acute{e}iben$, Modern Irish and Scottish Gaelic leibheann, which refers to a wide range of level surfaces, natural or artificial, though it may be a loanword from Brittonic.
-Perhaps related, and common in place-names, are Middle Welsh llyyn > Modern Welsh llyfn, along with Cornish leven (DPNW p lv, CPNE p.
-148), and Old Irish slemon, becoming Modern Irish slemonand llyvyn are from the zero-grade form (s)li-b/m- $n\bar{a}$, the survival of initial s- in these supports the derivation of the whole family of Celtic 'smooth, level' words from [s]lei-/[s]li-.
+a2) River-names of the 'Leven' family may derive from $l\bar{e}b$ - or $l\bar{e}m$ - with a suffix $-no/\bar{a}$ -, or participial -[a]mno/ā- (see LHEB §§98-9, pp 486-91 and §204(A) p.
+672, and, on -[a]mno/ā-, De Bernardo Stempel 1994).
+Cf. Welsh llwyfan 'a floor, a platform, a stage', from \(s)leib/m-anā- > $l\bar{e}b/m$ -anā- (see LHEB §28(1), pp. 330-1) and Middle Irish léiben, Modern Irish and Scottish Gaelic leibheann, which refers to a wide range of level surfaces, natural or artificial, though it may be a loanword from Brittonic.
+Perhaps related, and common in place-names, are Middle Welsh llyvyn > Modern Welsh llyfn, along with Cornish leven (DPNW p lv, CPNE p.
+148), and Old Irish slemon, becoming Modern Irish sleamhain, Scottish Gaelic sleamhuinn: all these mean 'polished, slippery, smooth'.
+If slemon and llyvyn are from the zero-grade form \(s)li-b/m-nā, the survival of initial s- in these supports the derivation of the whole family of Celtic 'smooth, level' words from \[s]lei/\[s]li-.

 The most ancient recorded name of this type is Ptolemy's Lemannónios kólpos, CPNS p.
 19, PNRB p.
 387. It was presumably somewhere in the vicinity of the Firth of Clyde.
 It may be associated with the R Leven Dnb (see below), but kólpos is 'a gulf, a bay, an arm of the sea' and there is no such feature directly associated with the river-mouth.
 It may refer to Gare Loch or Loch Long, though these are separated from the Lennox lowland by fair-sized hills and by the Rosneath peninsula between the two lochs; it might have been a name for the Firth of Clyde.
-Moreover, Ptolemy's -ε- suggests a short vowel in the first syllable, so it cannot be assumed that Lemannónios kólpos incorporates the element lēman-: we may have to reckon with an ancient hydronymic element leman-, with a short first syllable, whose meaning and relationship (if any) to [s]lei- must remain obscure.
+Moreover, Ptolemy's - $\varepsilon$ - suggests a short vowel in the first syllable, so it cannot be assumed that Lemannónios kólpos incorporates the element \lēman-: we may have to reckon with an ancient hydronymic element \leman-, with a short first syllable, whose meaning and relationship (if any) to \[s]lei- must remain obscure.
 Sims-Williams in ACPN, p.
-83, lists Lemannónios kólpos under the heading LĒMO- 'elm' (see le:μ, though his footnote acknowledges the etymological uncertainty surrounding this word); Isaac, (2005) at pp. 196-7, acknowledges also the ecological improbability of 'elm-water', but neither addresses directly the possibility of a short -e- form lem-.
+83, lists Lemannónios kólpos under the heading LĒMO- 'elm' (see \le: $\mu$ , though his footnote acknowledges the etymological uncertainty surrounding this word); Isaac, (2005) at pp. 196-7, acknowledges also the ecological improbability of 'elm-water', but neither addresses directly the possibility of a short -e- form \lem-.

-a2) Two river-names of this type in the Old North appear to be from a form with -b-: Leven R YER ERN p.
+a2) Two river-names of this type in the Old North appear to be from a form with -b: Leven R YER ERN p.
 251, PNYER p.
+72.

-72. Leven R YNR ERN p.
+Leven R YNR ERN p.
 251, PNYNR p.
 4.

-Both were in areas of primary Anglian settlement, so it is likely that the proto-English speakers encountered them as $le^i\beta an < l\bar{e}b$ -(a)n- with a non-nasal medial consonant which Old English speakers would have treated as [v], having no intervocalic [b] (if the suffix were -mn-, see above, the -b- would have arisen from simplification of the cluster -bmn-).
-In the 5th century, $le^i\mu an$ with a nasal would still have been audibly different.
+Both were in areas of primary Anglian settlement, so it is likely that the proto-English speakers encountered them as $le^{i}\beta an < l\bar{e}b \cdot (a)n$ with a non-nasal medial consonant which Old English speakers would have treated as [v], having no intervocalic [b] (if the suffix were \-mn-, see above, the -b- would have arisen from simplification of the cluster -bmn-).
+In the 5th century, $le^{i}\mu an$ with a nasal would still have been audibly different.
 See A. James (2010) pp. 68-9.